-With the exception of payments to NST Consulting, LLC for the services of Mr. Tullman, the Chairman of our Board, no retainers were paid in respect of any period prior to the completion of our initial public offering.
-Effective upon the completion of our initial public offering in October 2015, under our director compensation policy, we paid each of our non-employee directors a cash retainer for service on the Board and for service on each committee on which the director was a member.
+Under our director compensation policy, we pay each of our non-employee directors a cash retainer for service on the Board and for service on each committee on which the director is a member.
 The policy applies to each of our directors who is not an employee or an affiliate of our company, which is currently all directors other than Dr. Walker and Mr. Tullman.
-Pursuant to the policy, each non-employee director, who is not an employee or an affiliate of our company, receives an annual cash retainer of \$35,000 for serving on our Board.
+Pursuant to the policy, each such non-employee director receives an annual cash retainer of \$35,000 for serving on our Board.
 The Chairman and members of each of the Audit, Compensation and Nominating and Corporate Governance Committees receive an additional retainer for such service, as follows:

-NUAL SERVICE AINER ANNU HAIRMAN UAL SERVICE ETAINER Audit Committee \$ 7,500 \$ 16,500 Compensation Committee \$ 5,000 \$ 10,000 Nominating and Corporate Governance Committee \$ 3,500 \$ 7,500
+MEMBER AN RET CHAIRMAN ANNUAL SERVICE RETAINER Audit Committee \$ 7,500 \$ 16,500 Compensation Committee \$ 5,000 \$ 10,000 Nominating and Corporate Governance Committee \$ 4,000 \$ 7,500